 In my current research I approach music and music-making as cultural technologies for the promotion of ecological literacy.
 I am especially interested in musical pathways towards sustainable models of human-nature relations, with a particular emphasis on the oceans.
-My postdoctoral project is affiliated with the interdisciplinary research group, NTNU Oceans.

 Scientific, academic and artistic work